"JUDE MANDELL WRITES HUMOR AND HEARTBREAK . . ."

 JUDE'S WRITING BACKSTORY:

 Jude's been an active member of the SOCIETY OF CHILDREN'S BOOK WRITERS AND ILLUSTRATORS (SCBWI) for many years.
-She shares her time between two SCBWI children's/young adult critique groups, one in Chicago, Illinois, one in Fort Lauderdale, Florida.
+She shares her time between four SCBWI children's/young adult critique groups, one in Chicago, Illinois, and three in Florida.
 She also is part of a multi-published adult critique group whose members are all prize-winning authors.

 Jude has workshopped with industry greats like Lee Bennett Hopkins, Bruce Coville, Neil Shusterman, Emma Dryden and others, through SCBWI, the KEY WEST LITERARY SEMINAR, and THE BIG SUR CONFERENCE.